coppercash/Anna/README.md

 );
 ```

-`match` is a global function injected by `Anna.Core` before tasks loading process.
+`match` is a global function injected by **Anna.Core** before tasks loading process.
 The first parameter contains two part.
-The components before the last identifies the kind of `Node`s we care about.
-The last component refer to the event we want to hook.
+The components before the last one identify the kind of `Node`s we care about.
+The last component refers to the event we care about.
-The **digging** function returns the result dug out from the `Node`.
+The **digging** function (the second parameter) returns the result dug out from the `Node`.

+#### CoreJS

+Inside `Anna.Manager` there is a tiny NodeJS environment called CoreJS.
+It is so tiny that only the basic `require` function (includes cache) is implemented.
+CoreJS starts by `requrie`-ing the entrance module, of which the URL is passed in via the first parameter of `Manager.init`.
+**Anna.Core** is just a normal module `require`-ed in the entrance module, of which the constructor is assigned to the `exports` and finally returned to **Anna.iOS**.

 ### Focus Path Node

-A `Node` (in `Anna.Core`) keeps references to get its context, mainly speaking its parent `Node` and all other ancestor `Node`s, so it is easy to know from where the user move focus to the current `Node`.
+A `Node` (in **Anna.Core**) keeps references to get its context, mainly speaking its parent `Node` and all other ancestor `Node`s, so it is easy to know from where the user move focus to the current `Node`.

 From a more abstract aspect, focus paths represent user's interaction with the application in the **past**.
 And **past** itself is the object of analytics.